mmaulwurff/weapons-menu/README.txt

 Features:
 - provides ability to fast weapon selection without using numbers row.
 - with menu, you see what you are about to select.
 No more blind weapon choices!
+- last used weapon quick access (by accigned key).
 - configurable colors and position.
 - will work with any HUD.
 - autoload safe!
 If weapon set isn't recognized, standard weapon selection is used.